 Yes.
 If you would like we can get you in touch with someone if there is another traveling alone.
 You can let me know if you want to room together at that time.

-This tour includes everything once you arrive to the destination except lunches, souvenirs and a $5.00 tip for a horse ride out of Petra should you choose to ride.
+This tour includes everything once you arrive at the destination except flights, lunches, souvenirs, insurance, and a $5.00 for a horse ride out of Petra should you choose to ride.

 There is a $150 minimum cancellation fee once rooms have been confirmed, you will get back what I get back from the local companies.
 The tours are prepaid so it may be difficult to recover.
 You can, transfer your tour to another person assuming they have all the necessities, such as a passport and airline ticket, at no charge.